Leander Paes

-Paes received the Major Dhyan Chand Khel Ratna award, India's highest sporting honor, in 1996–97; the Arjuna Award in 1990; the Padma Shri award in 2001; and India's third-highest civilian award, the Padma Bhushan prize in January 2014, for his outstanding contributions to tennis.
-He won a bronze medal for India in men's singles at the 1996 Atlanta Olympic Games.
-He competed in consecutive Olympics from 1992 to 2016, making him the first Indian and the only tennis player to compete in seven Olympic Games.
+Paes received the Major Dhyan Chand Khel Ratna award, India's highest sporting honor, in 1996–97; the Arjuna Award in 1990; the Padma Shri award in 2001; and India's third-highest civilian award, the Padma Bhushan prize, in January 2014 for his outstanding contributions to tennis.
+He won a bronze medal for India in men's singles at the 1996 Atlanta Olympic Games making him the first Asian in Olympic history to win a tennis medal and the only Indian to date.
+He competed in consecutive Olympics from 1992 to 2016, making him the only tennis player to compete in seven Olympic Games.
+He is also the most decorated male tennis player in Asian Games history with 5 Gold and 3 Bronze medals.
+He was won medals in every category (singles, doubles, mixed doubles and team event) and is the highest Indian gold medal winning athlete across all sports in Asian Games history.

-He is a former Davis Cup team captain, and holds the record for the most Davis Cup doubles wins with 43 victories.
+He is a former Davis Cup team captain, where in addition his Davis Cup all-time doubles win record with 45 victories, he also has the fourth highest number of overall wins in Davis Cup history with 93 total victories across singles and doubles in a 30 year career for India with match wins in 4 different decades.
 He played in World Team Tennis for the Washington Kastles.
 He was on the 2009, 2011, 2012, 2013, 2014, and 2015 championship teams and was named Male MVP for 2009 and 2011.
-He is the sports ambassador of the Indian state of Haryana.
-Paes announced his retirement from professional tennis in 2020, before postponing his final season to 2021 following the rescheduling of the Tokyo Olympics.
+Paes retired from professional tennis in 2020, following his last Davis Cup tie in Croatia, with a record 1295 weeks spent ranked in the Top 100 in men's doubles.

+On 20 July 2024, he was inducted into the International Tennis Hall of Fame in Newport, Rhode Island.

 Early life

-Paes was born in Calcutta, India, on 17 June 1973 to Vece Paes, a Goan, and, Jennifer Paes, from Calcutta.
+Leander Adrian Paes was born in Calcutta, India on 17 June 1973.
+His father, Vece Paes, was a field hockey player of Goan Catholic descent.
+His mother, Jennifer Paes, was a Bengali basketball player from Calcutta.
+The family is Christian.
 He studied at La Martiniere Calcutta, Madras Christian College Higher Secondary School and at St. Xavier's College.
 His parents were both athletes.
 Vece was a midfield squad member in the bronze medal-winning Indian field hockey team at the 1972 Munich Olympics although he did not personally receive a medal as he did not take to the field in any of India's matches.
 His mother captained the Indian basketball team in the 1980 Asian basketball championship.
 Paes is a direct descendant of Bengali poet Michael Madhusudan Dutta through his mother.

 Paes enrolled with the Britannia Amritraj Tennis Academy in Madras (Chennai) in 1985, where he was coached by Dave O'Meara.
 Paes earned international fame when he won the 1990 Wimbledon Junior title and reached No. 1 in the junior world rankings at age 17.